spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

 ## Recipe Details

 The [python_task.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/python_task.py) below illustrates a sample Python script that can be registered as Spring Cloud Task.
-When launched this script prints an acknowledgment message, sleep for 60 seconds and completes successfully.
+When launched, the Python script prints an acknowledgment message, it then sleeps for 60 seconds and completes afterward.
 If the `--error.message=<Text>` launch argument is present, then the script throws an exception to simulate an execution failure.

 ```python